Why weed

 I’m not sure when I became a pothead.
 In fact, I’m not quite sure what the definition is.
 For me, it’s a few hits of the bowl, a few nights a week.
 It’s my release from daily drudgery, my descent to Zen.
 It’s my time.
 Except it isn’t.

 There’s something about marijuana that makes me want to lie in the grass and find dragons in the clouds.
 Or linger in the kitchen, admiring my husband refill the dog bowl.
-Or curl in bed, reading every story of my daughter’s princess adventure book, nuzzling my nose deep in her mop of curls until she falls asleep.
+Or curl in bed, reading every story of my daughter’s princess adventure book, nuzzling my nose in her hair until she falls asleep.
 Continue reading